What is Successful Drawing?

 Ask yourself this, why do you draw?
 Do you simply enjoy the process, want to reproduce what you see, or create something imaginative?
 Imagine thinking that every line or mark you produce is precious – so no rubbing out – that every image you create is part of you – your baby.
 Or that your drawings are a record of your development or journey through life.
-Imagine a world in which there are no preconceived ideas about how things should look, a world where your drawings are valued simply because you produced them.
+Imagine a world in which there are no preconceived ideas about how things should look.
+Imagine a world where your drawings are valued simply because you produced them.
 How enjoyable it would be to create drawings in such a world.
 That world can exist inside of you – it is just a matter of confidence.

 You become ‘good’ at drawing simply by drawing.
 Get a sketch book, a pencil, piece of graphite, charcoal, whatever takes your fancy, and draw.
 Here are a few ideas you might try to get started: